She said goodbye too many times before

 - "Moves Like Jagger" could be heard this way as well.

-- "Lucky Strike" isn't subtle at all.
+- "Lucky Strike" isn't subtle at all, as is "Sugar".

 - Irony: Wiz Khalifa's verse in "Payphone" is basically "I'm rich, you're not, I made it, you didn't, so fuck off, haters."
-When he sings it in the video... he doesn't exactly look it.
+When he raos it in the video... he doesn't exactly look it.

 - And this is right after Adam steals his car; his final appearance in the video is him watching his car get returned, only for it to blow up.
 He's left stranded in the same slummy-looking part of town Adam's stuck in.

 - Love Makes You Crazy: Songs About Jane is proof this trope is true.
-Word Of God is that the album was made and named mostly to get it out of their systems.
+Word of God is that the album was made and named mostly to get it out of their systems.